You need digital analytics because, without appropriate metrics, your social media strategy flounders.

 - Are you responding appropriately to your community?
 If not, how can you improve this?

-- How does content shared help build your community?
+- How does content sharing help build your community?

 Identify competitors and understand what they’re doing.